cmperro/cml_churn_demo_cdppvc/README.md

 capability and finally a basic flask based web application is deployed that will let you interact with the real-time model to see which factors in the data have the most influence on the churn probability.

+By following the notebooks in this project, you will understand how to perform similar classification tasks on CML as well as how to use the platform's major features to your advantage.
+These features include **streamlined model experimentation**, **point-and-click model deployment**, and **ML app hosting**.

+We will focus our attention on working within CML, using all it has to offer, while glossing over the details that are simply standard data science.
+We trust that you are familiar with typical data science workflows and do not need detailed explanations of the code.
+Notes that are *specific to CML* will be emphasized in **block quotes**.

 ### Initialize the Project
 There are a couple of steps needed at the start to configure the Project and Workspace